Eye Disease Management

 A cataract occurs when the clear lens inside our eye becomes cloudy.
 Cataracts develop slowly and reduce the amount of light that can get through the lens, rendering it difficult to see.
 Those with cataracts feel as if they’re perpetually looking through a dirty window that cannot be cleaned.

-If the cataract is at an advanced stage, your eye doctor will likely recommend cataract surgery, a safe procedure where the cloudy lens is replaced with a new intraocular lens (IOL).
+If the cataract is at an advanced stage, our team of optometrists & ophthalmologists will likely recommend cataract surgery, a safe procedure where the cloudy lens is replaced with a new intraocular lens (IOL).

 What is Macular Degeneration and